Student semester parking permits must be obtained by registering online. Follow the links and instructions to complete the registration process.

 Payment and Appeal of Parking Violations

-Parking violations may be appealed by visiting altoona.psu.edu/parking online within seven (7) business days of the violation date.
+Parking violations may be appealed online within seven business days of the violation date.
 The appeal will be forwarded to the Appeals Committee for independent review.
 The appellant is notified of the committee’s decision.
 Appeals Committee decisions are final.

-After seven (7) business days have passed the appeal process is closed and payment must be received at the Office of the Bursar within 30 calendar days of the issue date of the parking violation.
-Acceptable means of payment are check or money order payable Penn State.
+After seven business days have passed, the appeal process is closed and payment must be received at the Office of the Bursar within thirty calendar days of the issue date of the parking violation.
+Acceptable means of payment are check or money order payable to Penn State.
 Please enclose a copy of the violation or your license plate number to ensure proper credit.
-Payment also can be made with a credit card on the Parking site.
+Payment also can be made with a credit card online.

 Refunds for parking permits shall be granted on a prorated basis.
 The amount of the refund is determined by the price paid for the parking permit.
 The refund price may be obtained by contacting the University Parking Office during normal business hours.
 The parking permit must be returned to receive a refund.

 Students utilizing the Altoona Parking Authority parking lots located in downtown Altoona must purchase and display a parking permit issued by Penn State Altoona.

 NOTE: Students are encouraged to ride Amtran buses between the Ivyside and Downtown campuses for free with a Penn State ID+Card.
 Learn more on the Amtran site.

 Students attending classes downtown are directed to park in one of the following two locations:

 1225 11th Ave, Altoona, PA 16601

 Located across from The Sheetz Center for Entrepreneurial Excellence at the corner of 11th Avenue and 13th Street (NOT the parking garage at the corner of 12th Ave. and 13th St.)